mintaka5/handoff/README.md

 bye : exit the app.
-cur : what is your current key document `cur` del : deletes all your key documents. be careful! `del` echo : prints user input. `echo <any text string here>` gen : generate a new key document. message is optional. `gen [<message>]` help : help information. list : list all key documents. sorted by most recent first `list` peek : view the details of a key document `peek <# from `list`>` sign : signs a string of text, and produces signature. `sign <some silly text here>` use : designate currently used key document. `use <# from `list`>`
+cur : what is your current key document `cur` del : deletes all your key documents. be careful! `del` echo : prints user input. `echo <any text string>` gen : generate a new key document. message is optional. `gen [<message>]` help : help information. list : list all key documents. sorted by most recent first `list` peek : view the details of a key document `peek <# from `list`>` sign : sign a message. `sign <any text here>` use : designate currently used key document. `use <# from `list`>` vsign : verify a signed message. user will be prompted for public key, original message, and signature. `vsign`.
 ````

 ---